MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ---
 # Surface Management Portal overview

-The Surface Management Portal, integrated into the Microsoft Intune admin center, provides a centralized platform for managing and monitoring Surface devices at scale.
+The Surface Management Portal, integrated into the Microsoft Intune admin center, provides a centralized platform to manage and monitor Surface devices at scale.
 It offers end-to-end visibility, allowing you to address issues before they escalate.

 With the Surface Management Portal, you can: